-Any work that references existing characters or art must be significantly transformative in order to count as an original work
+Any work referencing existing characters or art must be significantly transformative in order to count as an original work

 Simple drawings, reprocessed images, and product photos are not transformative